HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf235.md

     - iFix PH68243
     - iFix PH68418

+    For more information, refer to [WAS, JDK, and iFix versions](../../get_started/system_requirements/kubernetes/kubernetes-runtime.md#was-jdk-and-ifix-versions).

 ## Notices of deprecation

 ### Advanced Rich Text Editor (CKEditor) (8.5, 9.0, and 9.5)